GuillemMasdemont/BA-thesis-Aplicacio-metode-espectral-a-fluxos-2D-incompressibles-en-domini-rectangular/README.md

 ENGLISH
 -------
 This repository contains the codes of the Bachelor’s Thesis “Application of a spectral method to two-dimensional incompressible flows in a rectangular domain”, defended in June 2025 by Guillem Masdemont Serra at the Universitat Autònoma de Barcelona, supervised by Prof. Jezabel Curbelo and coordinated by Prof. Armengol Gasull.
-(This thesis report and code comments are written in Catalan.)
+(The thesis report and code comments are written in Catalan.)

 Repository contents:
 - Thesis report